Usarneme/mr_roboger_neighborhood/README.md

 Code: beepBoop("123abc")
 Expected Output: Error("You must submit a number.
 Please try again.")

-Test: "It should return 0 string if 0 string is input"
+Test: "It should return [0] array if "0" string is input"
 Code: beepBoop("0")
-Expected Output: "0"
+Expected Output: [0]

-Test: "It should return "0,1" if "1" is input"
+Test: "It should return [0,Beep] if "1" is input"
 Code: beepBoop("1")
-Expected Output: "0,1"
+Expected Output: [0,"Beep"]